-One of the failings of our office security plan was that it was perfectly feasible for one person to be inside our little empire all on his own.
+One of the failings of our office security plan was that it was perfectly feasible for one of us to be inside our little empire all on his own.
 Indeed, at the start of the working day we rarely travelled from the Officers Mess as a group of four.
 The door to our office was protected by a security lock to which only the four Operation Spherical officers had the key.
 Whoever got there first, let himself into the office and then opened the large safe to get at the coffee makings.
 Because we were all security cleared and were trusted, there was no reason to suspect that one of us would do something clandestine to jeopardise the Nation’s security.
 However, that trust did not negate what is known these days as The Law of Unforeseen Consequences.
-On one, but only one occasion, I went to the Command Intelligence Centre (CIC) in another building a short distance away to collect some new intelligence data.
-Normally one of the navigators did this but when the telephone call came through to our office saying that there was some new material ready for collection, my three colleagues were all out so I took it upon myself to go instead.
-I put the classified documents I had been working on safely into the big safe, locked it, then left the office ensuring the the entrance door was secure.
+On one occasion, I went to the Headquarters Far East Command Intelligence Centre (CIC) in another building a short distance away to collect some new intelligence data.
+Normally one of the navigators did this but when the telephone call came through to our office saying that there was "some new material" ready for collection, my three colleagues were all out so I took it upon myself to go instead.
+I put the classified documents I had been working on safely into the big safe, locked it, then left the office ensuring that the entrance door was secure.

-Meanwhile, back in UK, all the RAF’s Valiant bombers had been permanently grounded in January 1965 after one aircraft, WP217, sustained a main spar failure while airborne from Gaydon.
+Meanwhile, back in UK, all the RAF’s Valiant bombers had been permanently grounded in January 1965 after one of the Gaydon aircraft, WP217, sustained a main spar fracture whilst airborne.
 Several hundred Valiant aircrew and ground crew, including me, were suddenly out of a job and would have to be re-trained for other duties.
-When the news filtered through to Singapore, I let it be known that I was quite happy to stay on: the medium bomber operations job was boring but the nightlife was certainly not.
-In due course, it was agreed I could stay put for the time being.
+When the news filtered through to Singapore, I let it be known that I was quite happy to stay on and in due course, it was agreed I could stay put in Singapore for the time being.

 In February 1965, for a break in my routine, I volunteered to carry out a courier flight between Singapore and a number of airfields in what was then called British North Borneo.
-I flew in Argosy XP455.
-Although I knew that I could not go back to flying on the Valiant, I certainly didn’t know at the time that these would be my last flights as an air electronics officer.
+I flew in Argosy XP455, sitting up front alongside the pilot.
+There were no other passengers or crew.

 The island of Borneo is the third largest island in the world and in the 21st Century is shared between Malaysia, Indonesia and the Kingdom of Brunei.
 Later in my RAF career I would visit all three of those countries on duty.
 The first half of the 4-hour flight from Changi eastwards over the South China Sea to Labuan, a tiny island off the Borneo coast, was boring because it was entirely over the sea as far as Kuching in Sarawak, a name I remembered from my train spotting days during World War 2.
 Sarawak had been a named LMS locomotive, No 5625 (see image below) which often passed my bedroom window in Wakefield en route between Manchester and Leeds.
 In those far off days many locomotives had what seemed to me and my train-spotting pals to be obscure names; we may not have known what some of the names represented but we could certainly spell them correctly.